 Why did an email thread into a conversation when I didn’t expect it to?

 Users may forward emails sent on a conversation to other people, or Bcc others into their replies.
 If those people reply and include one of your workspace or forwarding email addresses as a recipient, it’s likely that the relevant References or In-Reply-To headers will be present, and we’ll thread their reply into the conversation.
-You can read more about this behaviour in Manage group conversations via the Help Desk.
+You can read more about this behaviour in Manage group conversations in the Inbox.

 Some email clients split emails into new threads when the subject line changes in a meaningful way.
 This doesn’t happen in Intercom.